ppreshant/ppreshant.github.io/content/about.md

 Do contact me if you have anything interesting for my microbes to sniff!

 **Other Interests**
-I take a deep interest in scientific teaching and implementing visuals to enable broader dissemenation of scientific knowedge.
+I take a deep interest in scientific teaching and implementing visuals to enable broader dissemination of scientific knowledge.
 I also try to stay informed about the current happenings around me, owing to my childhood habit of my two-hour long sessions reading and underlining all the newspapers from the past week.
-I like to read about interational politics, economics, public health and scientific advances among other things, and a recent interest in historical anthropology of the kind in the book _[Guns, Gerns and Steel](https://en.wikipedia.org/wiki/Guns,_Germs,_and_Steel)_.
+I like to read about international politics, economics, public health and scientific advances among other things, and a recent interest in historical anthropology of the kind in the book _[Guns, Germs and Steel](https://en.wikipedia.org/wiki/Guns,_Germs,_and_Steel)_.
 These topics will eventually feature in some of my writings so keep an eye out!

 **Hobbies**
 I enjoy cooking, trying new cuisines, playing cards, hiking waterfalls, ice skating, skiing and other outdoorsy activities.
-I have recently taken to podcasts while doing some of the mundane aspects of labwork, here's two that I can recommend - [Lights, Camera, Azadi](https://www.stitcher.com/show/lights-camera-azadi), [Pitchfork economics](https://www.stitcher.com/show/pitchfork-economics-with-nick-hanauer)
+I have recently taken to podcasts while doing some of the mundane aspects of lab work, here's two that I can recommend - [Lights, Camera, Azadi](https://www.stitcher.com/show/lights-camera-azadi), [Pitchfork economics](https://www.stitcher.com/show/pitchfork-economics-with-nick-hanauer)

 -----------------